GoogleCloudPlatform/keras-idiomatic-programmer/books/deep-learning-design-patterns/README.md

 | `Primer` | Section 1 (chapters I, II and II) made freely available in PDF|
 | [`Workshops`](workshops) |Workshop content bundles for the Primer|

+### Tell us about the book.
+What is the technology or idea that you’re writing about?
+Coding computer vision models using design patterns that are AutoML friendly -- bring
+            your own model to automl and guide the search space.

+Teaches junior to advanced techniques for coding models in Tensorflow 2.0 with Keras
+            Functional API.

+Readers will learn concepts of design patterns (object oriented programming) and how
+            design patterns speed up model design and understandability to users.

+           Starting with section 3 (Intermediate) the composable design pattern will be used to demonstrate Automatic Learning concepts and how using the design pattern one can incorporate automatic learning concepts at a level higher of abstraction and guide the search space.

+### Why is it important now?

+ I find as my role at Google interfacing with Enterprise clients, that decision makers are
+             looking to move their data science/ML teams to automatic learning, such that their talents/skills can be redirected to more challenging tasks.

+To make that transition, they need automatic learning to be demystified and not a black
+            box, where ML practitioners and ML ops can guide the search space and effectively evaluate the models for production-scale use.

 ## Topics

 ### Preface